whoschek/bzfs/README.md

 **--mbuffer-program** *STRING*

 *  The name or path to the 'mbuffer' executable (optional).
 Default is 'mbuffer'.
 Use '-' to disable the use of this program.
+The use on dst is auto-disabled if data is transferred locally instead of via the network.

 <!-- -->